efremover/efremoweb/content/project/phd/index.md

 ---
 title: Microbial and Metabolic Interactions in Sponges under Ocean Acidification
-summary: My PhD work concerns how the symbiotic sponge microbiome contributes to adaptive strategies to cope with environmental stressors, such as anthropogenic ocean acidification.
+summary: My PhD work concerns how the symbiotic sponge microbiome contributes to adaptive strategies to acclimatize to environmental stressors, such as ocean acidification.
+Correlating this microbiome data with metabolomics results helps painting a broader picture of organismal response and health.

 tags:
   - Porifera
+  - Microbiome and Health
+  - Metabolomics
+  - Seawater Biochemistry
+  - Nutritional Cycling
 date: '2023-01-22T00:00:00Z'

 # Optional external URL for project (replaces project detail page).